kris701/FlashPlanner/README.md

 ```

 ## Black Box Planners
-PDDLSharp also includes black box planners.
 This is a type of planners where the heuristic gets seriously limited, by not allowing it to know any structural knowledge of the domain.

 The current planners are:
-* [GreedyBFS](./Search/BlackBox/GreedyBFS.cs): Greedy Best First Search
+* [GreedyBFS](FlashPlanner.Search/Search/BlackBox/GreedyBFS.cs): Greedy Best First Search
-* [GreedyBFSFocused](./Search/BlackBox/GreedyBFSFocused.cs): Greedy Best First Search with [Focused Macros](https://arxiv.org/abs/2004.13242)
+* [GreedyBFSFocused](FlashPlanner.Search/Search/BlackBox/GreedyBFSFocused.cs): Greedy Best First Search with [Focused Macros](https://arxiv.org/abs/2004.13242).

-This also only support the [hGoal](./Heuristics/hGoal.cs) heuristic
+This also only support the [hGoal](FlashPlanner.Search/Heuristics/hGoal.cs) heuristic